CompeyDev/blog.devcomp.xyz/src/content/posts/luau-for-js-devs/index.md

 4. ::github{repo="seaofvoices/luau-path"}
 5. ::github{repo="nicell/lynx"}

-…And many more which I haven't listed here!
+…and many more which I haven't listed here!

 :::note
 It isn't currently possible for create websites using react-lua, it is currently only used for